We would all do anything do protect our children, but when something scary happens we might not know the best medical way to handle it.

-We’d do anything to protect our children, but many of us don’t know even the basics when it comes to first aid.
+Many of us don’t know even the basics when it comes to baby CPR and first aid.

 The time between a child losing consciousness and help arriving is crucial.
 If your child stopped breathing, would you know what to do?